 Where do you currently live and where did you grow up?

-Who or what has been your greatest mentor?
+Who or what have been some of your major artistic influences?

 Do you offer more than one style, if so – talk us through the different approaches and the audience you are targeting for each.

 I definitely offer more the one style in my work!
 I think this comes from working in animation.
 In the animation industry every production has it's own look, which means it's vital that you can adapt and match the style.
 On every project I pick up something unique that I infuse into my own artwork - so it is constantly evolving!

 What do you hope children take away from your drawings?

 Whenever I see children happily reading a book I illustrated it brings me so much joy.
 Seeing them engage and connecting with my work is very rewarding.
 I hope children remember the characters and worlds I create and want to keep coming back to them!